 In Connecticut, the statute of limitations for a medical malpractice lawsuit is the same as it is for other types of personal injury claims: 2 years.
-Generally, the claim must be brought within 2 years of the date the injury occurs.
+Generally, plaintiffs must bring claims within two years of the injury.

 The discovery rule can play an important role in medical malpractice claims.
 Adverse effects of a medical error can take time to arise.
 If this happens to you or a member of your family, the Connecticut discovery rule can provide you with extra time to take legal action.

 Finally, Connecticut General Statutes § 52-555 sets the time limit for claims involving wrongful death in Connecticut.
-A wrongful death claim must be brought within 2 years after the passing of a loved one as a result of another party’s negligence, including cases where a patient dies as a result of medical malpractice.
+You must bring a wrongful death claim within two years of the passing of a loved one due to another party’s negligence, including cases where a patient dies from medical malpractice.

-A legal action for medical malpractice must be based on a “good faith belief” that the plaintiff suffered injury due to medical malpractice (see Connecticut General Statutes § 52-190a).
-A “good faith certificate” must be provided as part of the initial complaint.
+A legal action for medical malpractice must be based on a good faith belief that the plaintiff suffered injury due to medical malpractice (see Connecticut General Statutes § 52-190a).
+A good faith certificate must accompany the initial complaint.